 Other cooperation initiatives of both organisations include the development of a central knowledge database on human trafficking and the ‘Return and reintegration’ project.

-Terre des Hommes, Plan and DCI / ECPAT work together in the Girl’s Advocacy Alliance.
+Terre des Hommes, Plan and Defence for Children International / ECPAT work together in the Girl’s Advocacy Alliance.
 The alliance is aimed at combating violence against girls and young women and enhancing their economic participation in developing countries.

 Terre des Hommes collaborates with the Liliane Foundation and the Foundation Kinderpostzegels in an alliance.
 They received 32 million euros from the development cooperation budget of the Ministry of Foreign Affairs in the period 2011-2015.De three organisations jointly carry out projects in Ethiopia, Kenya, Tanzania, Uganda and Nicaragua.
 The projects focus on education, health care for mothers and children and socio-economic assistance.
 Having their own separate focus and expertise, the alliance partners not only complement each other well, but also enjoy synergetic benefits.